 My flight out of SJO was early morning so I took an uber to the airport on the morning of my departure with no issues.

 And that’s it.
-That’s how I spent two weeks as a solo female traveller backpacking through Costa Rica!
+That’s how I spent two weeks as a solo female traveller in Costa Rica!
 Now tell me, have you been to Costa Rica?
 What was your favorite part?